Joe Burch

-Joe Burch (born August 8, 1971) is a former American football offensive and defensive lineman.
+Joe Burch (born August 8, 1971) is an American former professional football offensive and defensive lineman.

-Early years
+Early life

 Burch prepped at David W. Carter High School in Dallas, Texas, where he won the 1988 5A Texas state championship (vacated due to ineligible player) alongside Jessie Armstead and Clifton Abraham.

 College career

 He went on to play at Texas Southern University, where he was named second-team All-Southwestern Athletic Conference during his sophomore and junior year.
-As a senior in 1993, he was named Offensive Lineman of the Year, First Team Division I-AA All-American and All-Southwestern Athletic Conference.
+As a senior in 1993, he was named Offensive Lineman of the Year, first-team Division I-AA All-American and All-Southwestern Athletic Conference.